hakanderbarbar/afterSpor/README.md

 Basically a possibility for soccer fans to find their own and discuss questionable penalty decisions after a game or just a way to make new friends.

-It could also be an opportunity for the fans to mock the fan base of the rivals (not my main intention but would be funny to see the world burn :-) ).
+It could also be an opportunity for the fans to mock the fan base of the rivals (not my main intention but would be funny to see).

 For example: Galatasaray beats Fenerbahce.
 The Galatasaray fan could perhaps join the chat room of Fenerbahce to just to sing the main anthem and undermine their loss. :-)